 FAQs About hCG Level for Twins

-Q2: When is hCG highest in twin pregnancy?
+2. When do hCG levels peak in twin pregnancy?

-Q5: What if my hCG is too low?
+4. What if my hCG level is lower than expected?